MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 When you manually add a reference to any of the EnvDTE namespaces (<xref:EnvDTE>, <xref:EnvDTE80>, <xref:EnvDTE90>, <xref:EnvDTE90a>, or <xref:EnvDTE100>), set the **Embed Interop Types** property of the reference to **False** in the **Properties** window.
 Setting this property to **True** can cause build issues because of certain EnvDTE properties that can't be embedded.

 All desktop projects contain an implicit reference to **mscorlib**. [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)] projects contain an implicit reference to <xref:Microsoft.VisualBasic>.
-All projects contain an implicit reference to <xref:System.Core>, even if it's removed from the list of references.
+All projects contain an implicit reference to **System.Core**, even if it's removed from the list of references.

 If a project type doesn't support Assemblies, the tab won't appear in the **Reference Manager** dialog box.